Nathan Healy

 Saginaw Area Utility Providers

-Saginaw residents receive electricity primarily from Consumers Energy, which charged 18.8¢ per kWh in 2023—matching Michigan’s state average but exceeding the national average of 16.0¢.
+Saginaw residents receive electricity primarily from Consumers Energy.
+As of 2023, their rates averaged 18.8¢ per kWh—matching Michigan’s state average but 17.5% higher than the national average of 16.0¢ per kWh.

 Saginaw Utilities Electricity Rates